 Then you get into a no man’s island to witness red crabs.
 Also known as ghost crabs they prefer silence and live in colonies.

 Now it is the time to return to village Sahana – the time is 8 AM.
-On your sail back under well lit sky the eeriness is gone and you are navigating through mangrove creeks with bird nesting on both sides.
+On your sail back under the well-lit sky the eeriness is gone and you are navigating through mangrove creeks with birds nesting on both sides.
 The scene is a miniature version of the land of Amazonia.
 Your soul is lifted.